aronwoost/sublime-expand-region/README.md

 ![](http://aronwoost.github.io/expand-region.gif)

+1. Expand selection to sub_word
-1. Expand selection to word
+2. Expand selection to word
-2. Expand selection to quotes (content only)
+3. Expand selection to quotes (content only)
-3. Expand selection to quotes (with quotes)
+4. Expand selection to quotes (with quotes)
-4. Expand selection to square braces
+5. Expand selection to square braces
-5. Expand selection to expression
+6. Expand selection to expression
-6. Expand selection to content of braces (all arguments in this case)
+7. Expand selection to content of braces (all arguments in this case)
-7. Expand selection to line
+8. Expand selection to line
-8. Expand selection to function body (w/o curly brace)
+9. Expand selection to function body (w/o curly brace)
-9. Expand selection to function body (with curly brace)
+10. Expand selection to function body (with curly brace)

 and so on...